16 Jun Kick-start the Savings Habit

 5 TIPS TO JUMP START YOUR SAVING

 - Concentrate on shifting habits, not deprivation.
-By adding home-cooked meals with friends (instead of eating out) or adding to your Netflix movie queue instead of dropping $40 on theater tickets and snacks for two.
+By adding home-cooked meals with friends (instead of eating out) or adding to your online movie queue instead of dropping $40 on theater tickets and snacks for two.

 - Make saving automatic.
 Set up automatic withdrawals to ensure that cash does not sit in your checking account.